Hopac/Hopac/Docs/Programming.md

 Working with many jobs at this level would be rather burdensome.
-Hopac also provides functions such as **Job.conCollect** and **Job.conIgnore** for starting and joining with a sequence of jobs.
+Hopac also provides functions such as **Job.conCollect** and **Job.conIgnore** for starting and waiting for a sequence of jobs.
 In this case we don't care about the results of the jobs, so **Job.conIgnore** is what use:

 ```fsharp